 The company is seeking reimbursement from Milton “for costs and damages in connection with the government and regulatory investigations.”

 In June 2020, Nikola became a publicly traded company through a special purpose acquisition company (SPAC) deal, which enables companies to bypass the usual process of going public.
-In September 2020, the SEC was looking into Nikola’s claims about its electric trucks.
-Milton, who had stepped down as CEO just before the company went public, as executive chairman a few days after news emerged about the probe.
+In September 2020, reports suggested the SEC was looking into Nikola’s claims about its electric trucks.
+Milton, who had stepped down as CEO just before the company went public, resigned as executive chairman a few days after news emerged about the probe.

-Yahoo reported that a grand jury on fraud charges in July 2021.
+Yahoo reported that a grand jury indicted Milton on fraud charges in July 2021.
 He was accused of lying to investors about “nearly all aspects of the business” to increase Nikola’s share price.
 He denied the charges and is free on bail pending a trial that’s scheduled for April.

 Meanwhile, Nikola delivered its first electric trucks to customers last week.